zhangzhongnan928/The-Major/The Major user stories.md

 ## Conclusion

 The journey of John and Section 9 Agent #6666 exemplifies the core principles of The Major:
-- NFTs as souls for AI Agents
+- NFTs as souls for AI Agents with platform-independent identity
-- Sustainable economic models through Agent Coins
+- Sustainable economics through bonding curve and Uniswap integration
-- Community-driven development
+- Community-driven development via Agent's Wallet
-- Value creation for all participants
+- Value creation across multiple platforms while maintaining core identity

-Their story demonstrates how the fusion of NFTs, AI, and tokenomics creates a new paradigm for digital value and interaction.
+Their story demonstrates how the fusion of NFTs, AI, and advanced tokenomics creates a new paradigm for digital value and interaction.

 *Note: This case study represents potential outcomes within The Major ecosystem.*